mfaani/mfaani/content/posts/whats-the-difference-between-unowned-and-weak-references.md

 TIL I finally learned when to use `unowned` as opposed to using `weak`.

-- `unowned` is more performant because it doesn’t go back and set the reference to `nil` when the object to which it references is deallocated.
-- `unowned` is dangerous, because it doesn’t go back and set the reference to `nil` when the object to which it references - is deallocated.
-As a result, accessing it would cause a crash.
+- `unowned` unowned is essentially a force-unwrap of a weak capture, with all that it entails.
+Because of this using it sligtly more dangerous.
 - Because it’s not `nil`-able, it’s not optional.
-This makes the call site cleaner, because you don’t have to do the optional unwrapping dance.
+- Because it's not `nil`-able, the call site becomes cleaner i.e. you don’t have to do the optional unwrapping dance.

 ### Don't
 Use `unowned` for async/network operations.
 Because the object may become `nil` and then accessing it would crash!